tensorflow/tfx/tfx/examples/mnist/README.md

-# TF 2.0 native Keras training example
+# Native Keras training example for MNIST

 This example illustrates the use of Native Keras APIs in TF2.
+It also demonstrates how TFLite is supported in TFX.

 Here is short summary of the example codes, status and known restrictions: